 16. Play Twister on the grass by creating circles with marking paint.

-18. Protect guests from insect bites and sunburns with a sunscreen and bug spray station.
+18. Protect backyard party guests from insect bites and sunburns with a sunscreen and bug spray station.

 19. Beat the heat and cool off instantly with water balloon piñatas.

-20. Make giant bubbles with a hula hoop.
+20. Make giant bubbles with Dawn dish soap.

 For a maximum-strength bubble solution, mix together 5 gallons of water and 10 cups Dawn dish soap.
 Let it sit overnight.